-- A user could alter password policy state attributes to become exempt from password policy restrictions. - A user could alter resource limit attributes and bypass size limit, time limit, and look-through-limit constraints. - A user could add access control rules to his or her own entry, which could allow them to make their entry completely invisible to all other users (including administrators granted full rights by access control rules, but excluding users with the bypass-acl privilege), allow them to edit any other attributes in their own entry (including those excluded by rules like uid and employeeNumber in the example above), or add, modify, or delete any entries below his or her own entry.
-Because the UnboundID[®] Directory Proxy Server does not automatically include operational attributes in the target attribute list, these kinds of ACIs do not present a security risk for it.
+- A user could alter password policy state attributes to become exempt from password policy restrictions. - A user could alter resource limit attributes and bypass size limit, time limit, and look-through-limit constraints. - A user could add access control rules to his or her own entry, which could allow them to make their entry completely invisible to all other users including administrators granted full rights by access control rules, but excluding users with the bypass-acl privilege, allow them to edit any other attributes in their own entry including those excluded by rules like uid and employeeNumber in the example above, or add, modify, or delete any entries below his or her own entry.

+Because the UnboundID® Directory Proxy Server does not automatically include operational attributes in the target attribute list, these kinds of ACIs do not present a security risk for it.
+Also note that users cannot add ACIs to any entries unless they have the modify-acl privilege.